-- (1) Reflects the net effect on cash of the receipt of offering proceeds to us of \$232.5 million, based on the sale of 10.0 million shares of Class A common stock at the initial public offering price of \$25.00 per share of Class A common stock, after deducting the estimated underwriting discounts and commissions. - A reconciliation of the gross proceeds from this offering to the net cash proceeds to Viant Technology LLC is set forth below:
+(1) Reflects the net effect on cash of the receipt of offering proceeds to us of \$181.8 million, based on the sale of 8.5 million shares of Class A common stock at an assumed initial public offering price of \$23.00 per share of Class A common stock (the midpoint of the price range set forth on the cover of this prospectus), after deducting the estimated underwriting discounts and commissions.

+A reconciliation of the gross proceeds from this offering to the net cash proceeds to Viant Technology LLC is set forth below:

-Pro Form Offering Adjustments Gross proceeds from offering of Class A common stock \$ 250.0 Payment of underwriting discounts and commissions (17.5) Cash proceeds received by Viant Technology Inc. 232.5 Estimated offering costs, exclusive of \$0.5 million previously deferred in our historical financial statements(6) (3.5) Unpaid portion of \$0.5 million previously capitalized offering costs (0.4) Net cash proceeds to Viant Technology LLC \$ 228.6(1)
+Of o Form ffering ustments Gross proceeds from offering of Class A common stock \$ 195.5 Payment of underwriting discounts and commissions (13.7) Cash proceeds received by Viant Technology Inc. 181.8 Estimated offering costs, exclusive of \$0.5 million previously deferred in our historical financial statements(6) (3.5) Unpaid portion of \$0.5 million previously capitalized offering costs (0.4) Net cash proceeds to Viant Technology LLC \$ 177.9(1)